championballer/LFmT/Python3/README.md

 __\_\_name\_\_ is a built-in variable which evaluates to the name of the current module.__ Since there is no main() function in Python, when the command to run a python program is given to the interpreter, the code that is at level 0 indentation is to be executed.
 However, before doing that, it will define a few special variables. \_\_name\_\_ is one such special variable.
 If the source file is executed as the main program, the interpreter sets the \_\_name\_\_ variable to have a value “\_\_main\_\_”.
 If this file is being imported from another module, \_\_name\_\_ will be set to the module’s name.

 The sequence in which code is written in a scrippting language like python is quite important, including the code that is imported.
 Since all code in files imported and the source file is run by default.
 We can use \_\_main\_\_ to check if the file is being run as a source file or as a library and accordingly work around functions.

+## OOP

+1. Everything in python is an object.
+Integer, strings, functions, etc., all are objects.
+The keyword for class is class as def is for functions.
+The same verb, adjectives, principle for classes, and how classes are blueprints.
+Example can be of student.
+An object can also be referred to as an instance of the class.